Alex G

 Alexander Giannascoli (born February 3, 1993), better known by his stage names Alex G or, formerly, (Sandy) Alex G, is an American musician, producer, and singer-songwriter.
 During live performances, Alex G is joined by his longtime backing band, which features Sam Acchione (guitar), John Heywood (bass) and Tom Kelly (drums).

 Giannascoli started his career playing in local bands before he decided to pursue a solo music career.
 At 17, he began to release his own music and released his first album under the name Alex G in 2010.
-His first solo work was DIY self-releases on Bandcamp before his label debut, DSU (2014), released on Orchid Tapes to critical acclaim from various publications.
-He later signed with Lucky Number, who reissued his earlier releases, Rules and Trick (2012).
+His first solo work self-released on Bandcamp before his label debut, DSU (2014), released on Orchid Tapes.
+He later signed with Lucky Number.
+In 2015, he signed with Domino Recording Company and released the studio albums: Beach Music (2015), Rocket (2017), House of Sugar (2019) and God Save the Animals (2022).
+In 2024, he signed with RCA Records, and released Headlights (2025).

-In 2015, he signed with Domino Recording Company and released his sixth studio album, Beach Music.
-He followed it in 2017 with Rocket, which received further acclaim and recognition.
-Giannascoli's eighth studio album, House of Sugar, was released in 2019.
-In 2022, Alex scored American director Jane Schoenbrun's film We're All Going to the World's Fair, and later released his ninth album, God Save the Animals.
-He signed with RCA Records in early 2024, and additionally scored Schoenbrun's I Saw the TV Glow.
-His tenth album, Headlights, was released on July 18, 2025.
+Giannascoli scored Jane Schoenbrun's films We're All Going to the World's Fair (2021), I Saw the TV Glow (2024), and Teenage Sex and Death at Camp Miasma (2026).

-Early life and career
+Early life and education

-Giannascoli was born in 1993 in Manoa, a neighborhood of Havertown, Pennsylvania, a Philadelphia suburb about 9 miles west of downtown.
+Giannascoli was born on February 3, 1993, in Havertown, Pennsylvania, a Philadelphia suburb.
 His father's family originates from Abruzzo in Southern Italy.
+Giannascoli has an older brother and an older sister, Rachel.

-At age 11, he learned how to play the guitar that his older brother gave him and began recording music.
+At age 11, Giannascoli's older brother gave him a guitar which he learned to play and he began recording music.
 While attending Haverford High School, Giannascoli made two albums that he shared with friends.
 He experimented with different musical styles while making collaborative music.
 This included the "goth techno" he made with his sister in their band MOTHER, The Scoli Xtreme with his older brother, as well as the projects involving his high school band The Skin Cells, described as "pop rock that accidentally ended up being punk".

 In 2011, Giannascoli enrolled at Temple University, where he studied English in hopes of becoming a teacher, eventually dropping out to pursue a career in music.